makerdao/MIP21-RWA-Example/readme.md

 ## todo:

-- `RwaSpell`: which deploys and activates a new collateral type
+- `RwaInitSpell`: which deploys and activates a new collateral type
 - intermediary wallet contracts for handling disbursement and repayment of DAI.
+- `RwaLiquidateSpell`: which allows MakerDAO governance to initiate liquidation proceedings.
+- `RwaRemedySpell`: which allows MakerDAO governance to dismiss liquidation proceedings.
+- `RwaWriteoffSpell`: which allows MakerDAO governance to write off a loan which was in liquidation.
 - ???